Sunday, January 13, 2019

-Eclairs Group Ltd v JKX Oil case brief summary
+Eclairs Group Ltd v JKX Oil case brief

 The directors of JKX Oil & Gas plc suspected that two shareholders were planning to destabilize the company and carry out a corporate raid.
 The JKX board issued disclosure notices to the shareholders requesting information about the beneficial owners of the shares that they held.